 Be on Time

 There’s nothing worse than being late for an audition.
 Even worse is being late on set.
 Make a point of getting there early, wherever there is.
 Go an hour early and rest in your car.
 It will also give you time to run lines.
 Also the night before make sure you get to bed early.
 You can go give 'er on another night.
 Your friends will get over it.
 Make your acting career your priority.

 There will be many auditions and they will stick in your head.
 Ones you nail may never happen and ones you think you blew you might book.
 Have a thick skin and don’t get hung up on the losses.
 Most will be losses.
 That’s the nature of the beast.

 Don’t forget that you may not have the look they are looking for.
 And if you do, they may have to match you up with other actors.
 There are also lots of politics involved, so don’t take it personally.
 Just nail the audition and move on to the next.

 How about never give up.
 It’s going to be a long, hard road with lots of pitfalls.
 Do it anyway.
 This is what you want to do with your life.
 Take it seriously and give it your all.
 What’s the worst that can happen?

-Pursuing your dreams always come with a cost but it’s a price worth paying.
-Even if you don’t make it to the destination you will certainly enjoy the journey; I sure have.
+Pursuing your dreams always comes with a cost, but it’s a price worth paying.
+Even if you don’t make it to the destination you had in mind, you will certainly enjoy the journey; I sure have.

 Now go out there and act up a storm.
 You never know when a hurricane might pick you up and drop you off at the Oscars!